EmmaGoodliffe/transcribe-stt/docs/md/transcribe-stt.sttstream.md

 This example writes the transcript of a short LINEAR16 16000Hz WAV file to a text file.
 You can customise the functionality of the stream with the [STTStreamOptions](./transcribe-stt.sttstreamoptions.md)<!-- -->.

+If you don't know the encoding or sample rate of your WAV file, see https://github.com/EmmaGoodliffe/transcribe-stt/blob/master/README.md\#checking-encoding-and-sample-rate

 ```ts
 import { STTStream } form "transcribe-stt";